Morgandri1/Discord-backdoor/README.md

 <br>.sys - runs sysinfo
 <br>.ss - takes a screenshot and sends to discord
 <br>.cd lets you cd into a directory and run commands from there

+  obligitory dont be stupid and dont use this maliciously

 old stuff:
 <br>